Garden of Science (Clore Garden of Science) is a science museum inside Weizmann Institute in Rehovot.

 The Garden gained international fame when it was awarded the 1999 Award for Innovation by the Association of Science-Technology Centers (ASTC) in partnership with BBH Exhibits, Inc.

 At the EcoSphere, we saw live examples of things from the Biomimicry Exhibition.
-For example, to mimic the Lotus effect (the lack of dust on leaves), you can cover materials with a coating that has bumps that are made of water-repelling materials.
+For example, to mimic the Lotus effect (the lack of dust on leaves), you can cover materials with a coating with bumps made of water-repelling materials.
 And there were several lotus leaves where you could see the effect.

 When we finished exploring the EcoSphere, we headed to the science garden.
 Here is a photo of the garden when standing near the Archimedes screw.

-We spent a little more than 2.5 hours at the Garden of Science and our daughter enjoyed the visit.
+We spent more than 2.5 hours at the Garden of Science, and our daughter enjoyed the visit.
 And overall, if you love science and your kids love exploring, this is a good option for a sunny day.

-One downside that the Garden of Science has, similar to other science museums, is the amount of innovation.
-Many of the exhibits are in the same place for decades.
+One downside of this place, similar to other science museums, is the amount of innovation.
+Many of the exhibits have been in the same place for decades.
 Thus, we will not be frequent visitors.

 Have you ever been to the Garden of Science in Rehovot?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!

 Additional ResourcesHere are several resources that I created to help travelers:

 - Israel Trip Planner is the page that will help you to create your perfect travel route.